cdai18/p8105_final_project/project_proposal.md

 ## Intended final products

-- A webpage with a homepage, a page for statistical analysis, a page for a map, and a page for graphs and visualizations on the data
+- A webpage with a homepage, a page for statistical analysis, a page for a map, and a page for graphs and visualizations on the data Decrease in rat sighting since Last year April Set time, before and after covid Map Plots covid regression
 - A report describing how we completed the project
 - A short screencast illustrating our project webpage